NoCtrlZ/goshimmer/plugins/qnode/model/value/README.md

 #### Determinism

 Result is deterministic order of inputs, outputs and signatures within the transaction.
+It also remains deterministically ordered when mashalling/unmarshalling

 No need for Go maps and more complicated structures to solve a problem with non-deterministic order of iteration along Go maps.